 PROJECTS

 Since our founding 30 years ago, we have completed more than 700 residential and institutional projects — many of them for repeat customers.
 Some projects have been on a large scale, such as our award-winning restoration work at Eastern Market on Capitol Hill or the 46 windows we reproduced with glazing enhancements for the Russian Ambassador’s Residence.
-In fact, our love of material, process, detail, and historical context often shows up better in more intimate projects.

 WASHINGTON D.C.
 LANDMARKS